 - Track progress with reports: Use SwimTopia’s volunteer reports to check on team members’ volunteer signups for the season.
 If you’ve allocated points to jobs and set a point minimum for your team, you can monitor families’ progress and offer support throughout the season by running the Volunteering Assignments Summary Report for “All” events.
 The report can be sorted by the points column to easily check your low and high point families.

 We hope you’ve found this article helpful.
-We’d love to hear about your experience managing volunteers!
+We’d love to hear about your experience managing volunteer signups!
 Email [email protected] with any tips or stories.
 For more information on managing volunteers please see our companion piece, 5 Tips and Tools for Better Volunteer Management.